keybase/book-content/05-sites/01-custom.md

 This record tells `kbpbot` to look in this folder to share your files.

-### A secure (HTTPS) connection
+#### Your site is secure (HTTPS)

-If your configuration went smoothly, the contents of your Keybase folder are now shared over a secure HTTPS connection.
+If your configuration went smoothly, the contents of your folder are now shared over a secure HTTPS connection.
 If you added a `/keybase/private/person,kbpbot/my-site/index.html`, that file will be made available at `https://my-site.example.com/` (and also `https://my-site.example.com/index.html`).
 If you shared an image at `/keybase/private/person,kbpbot/my-site/puppy/gettingbig.jpg`, that would be available at `https://my-site.example.com/puppy/gettingbig.jpg`, etc.

 You might notice that we said *https*, not just *http*.
 Thanks to [Let’s Encrypt](https://letsencrypt.org/), `kbpbot` is able to transparently request and install a HTTPS TLS/SSL certificate on your hosted domain name, and for free.

-### Using Git instead
+### Use Git instead

-You may prefer the workflow of publishing your content through [Git](/git) instead of regular [files](/files).
+You may prefer to publish your content through [Git](/git) instead of regular [files](/files).
 We’ve got you covered.

 Instead of creating a shared folder, as above, you can create a shared Keybase Git repository, and publish that.